 Cotton is a staple domestic crop grown in many countries around the world, so buyers are helping to contribute to their own economies when they choose domestic cotton over other yarns that may be imported from elsewhere.

 While cotton is available in all colors imaginable, it is important to note that cotton yarn isn’t the most colorfast material on the market.

 You’ll be able to throw your cotton hats in the wash with the rest of your clothes, but you’d be wise to use a color-catching washing sheet for the first few washes.

 Cotton yarn does have a tendency to bleed and fade during the earliest stages of its life.
 Once you’re past this stage though, then it’s clear sailing ahead and your cotton hat will retain its final color for the rest of its usable life.

-Suggested Product: Lily Sugar ‘n Cream
+Recommended Product: Lily Sugar ‘n Cream

 This is by far my current favorite cotton yarn, especially if you are knitting or crocheting a hat!

 It is a worsted weight, so good for all around projects, but feel free to get a cotton yarn in a bulkier weight if you’re looking to knit a warmer cozier hat, or go for a DK or lightweight yarn if you’re looking to make something a bit dressier!

 Knitters tend to reach for mohair when they want something that has the comfort properties of cotton and wool but also wants a more glossy sheen to give their hats a bit of a lustrous “pop”.

 Mohair is a fiber made from the hair of Angora goats, which are typically farmed between West Texas and South America.